-I am a BACP registered and Russell Group University qualified Psychotherapist and Counsellor.
+I am a BACP registered and University qualified Psychotherapist/Counsellor.

 My first degree BA (Hons) is from the University of York.

-My Postgraduate Diploma in Psychotherpay and Counselling is from the University of Leeds.
+My Postgraduate Diploma in Psychotherapy and Counselling is from the University of Leeds.

 I work as a relational counsellor, specialising in working intersubjectivily and drawing on Attachment Theory.

 I have a diploma in Cognitive Behavioural Therapy (CBT) and a Mindfulness qualification.